cncf/tag-security/assessments/guide/security-reviewer.md

 ## Expectations

-GitHub issues are assigned to Security Reviewers.
-Security Reviewers are expected to conduct an in-depth review described in the [Security Assessment Guide](./).
-Security Reviewers should seek the approval of the other participating Security Reviewers and at least 1 co-chair before merging.
+GitHub issues are assigned to security reviewers.
+Security reviewers are expected to conduct an in-depth review described in the [Security Assessment Guide](./).
+Security reviewers should seek the approval of the other participating security reviewers and at least 1 co-chair before merging.

 ## Conflict of interest